Swiftpack.co - trustedshops-public/etrusted-ios-trustbadge-library as Swift Package

 3. Adding Trustylib UI widgets

-Trustylib has one TrustbadgeView view which makes it very easy to present both Trustmark and Shop Grade widgets.
-We just need to provide the channel id, TSID and context, based on these inputs TrustbadgeView presents the required widgets.
+Trustylib has one TrustbadgeView view which makes it very easy to present Trustmark, Shop Grade, Product Grade and Buyer Protection widgets.
+We just need to provide inputs like TSID, channel id, product id and context, based on these inputs TrustbadgeView then presents the required widgets.

 This is how, the Trustmark widget is created,